Find a course

-Giving you essential underwater tools training and qualifying you as a commercial diver.
+Giving you essential underwater tools training and qualifying you as a commercial diver - book now!

 Our Standard Career Package not only qualifies you as a commercial diver for both inshore and offshore work, in all standards of diving equipment, but also includes essential underwater and surface tools training throughout.
 This course is designed to teach you how to dive competently in the use of SCUBA, Surface Supplied and Surface Supplied (Top Up) equipment, as well as training you in the fundamental subsea tools and techniques that employers will expect you to have when you start your new career as a commercial diver.

 The certificates you will obtain when you complete the Standard Career Package are:

 - HSE Surface Supplied Top Up

 - Commercial Enriched Air Nitrox